korteke/deluge-reannounce/README.md

 ## Installation

-1. Either download the pre-built binary or build from source:
+- Either download the pre-built binary or build from source

 ### Pre-built Binary